hughesevoanth/FGFP_QMP_GWAS/README.md

 XI) ---- 11_run_continuous_GWAS.sh ----

 	1) Run all of the AB and trunAB MTs (~10 mins)
+	2) The accompaning paramater file - not shared here - "job13paramaters_AB.txt" contains 4 columns of data, 1 line for each trait to run.
+This paramater file is passed to the shell script as stated above under the heading "How to submit GWAS job array on BP"

 XII) ---- 12_run_PA_GWAS.sh ----

 	1) Run all of the PA MTs
 		- these run longer as they include all of our covariates (~5 hours)
+	2) The accompaning paramater file - not shared here -"job13paramaters_PA.txt" contains 4 columns of data, 1 line for each trait to run.
+This paramater file is passed to the shell script as stated above under the heading "How to submit GWAS job array on BP"

 XII) ---- 13_format_snptest_results.sh ----